-Principal/president exit interviews will be conducted by the pastor for a parish school and the superintendent for a diocesan school.
+Principal/president exit interviews will be conducted by the Superintendent of Schools.

 Diocese of Wilmington Catholic Schools Office School Personnel Handbook Acknowledgement Form

 I have read and understand the content of the Diocese of Wilmington Catholic Schools Office School Personnel Handbook.